zkoss/zkdoc/zk_component_ref/InputElement.md

 ## Placeholder

-ZK 6.5 introduces support for HTML5 placeholder text, a very useful feature for telling users what they should enter in a textbox.
+{% include versionSince\| 6.5.0 %} ZK 6.5 introduces support for HTML5
+placeholder text, a very useful feature for telling users what they should enter in a textbox.
 This is a widely regarded UI pattern.

 The following image and code show the look of the placeholder as well as the code to replicate it.